Social anxiety

 “A high RAADS-14 Social Anxiety score means you have autism.”

 False.
 Eriksson 2013 explicitly noted that the Social Anxiety subscale does not reliably distinguish autism from SAD.
 A high subscale score indicates a pattern that warrants comprehensive clinical evaluation considering both conditions, not autism specifically.
-The LBL Adult Autism Test reflects this honest-limit in its Social-Anxious archetype description, which directs respondents to the LBL Anxiety Test (GAD-7) precisely because the appropriate next step is dual evaluation rather than autism conclusion.
+The LBL-AAS framework addresses this scope-limit differently: it has no social-anxiety construct, leaving the autism-SAD differential to clinical evaluation.
+Users who want a social-anxiety-specific signal should reach for the LBL Anxiety Test (GAD-7) alongside any autism-focused tool.

 “Standard SAD treatment works for autistic adults with social anxiety.”